CodeRoyale/CodeRoyale/CONTRIBUTING.md

     Note that #<PR NUMBER> is appended to the title automatically by GitHub when the PR is merged with “squash & merge”.
 Do not include this when you open a new pull request.

 - If your PR is Work In Progress, please make a [Draft_Pull_Request](https://github.blog/2019-02-14-introducing-draft-pull-requests/) on GitHub.
 This indicates to other developers and reviewers that you’d like detailed feedback on your work, but it is incomplete.
-When a PR is in the draft state it cannot be merged into the master branch.
-Note that draft pull requests will run the “Github Actions - Branch” test suite, but will skip the more extensive “Github Actions - Pull Request” test suite.

 - The PR description must follow the PR template (feel free to add new headings for better description).
+Note that if your PR does not have a UI change feel free to remove the Screenshots / Screen capture video heading.

 - The body of the PR should describe the purpose of the PR.

   - When merged, this PR body will be part of the documentation for the next CodeRoyale release.
-Thus, the contents should be understandable to an average CodeRoyale instructor user or system administrator.
+Thus, the contents should be understandable to an average CodeRoyale user or contributor.
 The description can include links to related issues or PRs, but this description should not require the user to follow links to have a general understanding of the PR purpose.

   - Include the string Closes #1234 or Fixes #1234 within the top comment of the PR so that GitHub issue will be automatically closed when the pull request is merged.